 Small, consistent actions over a period of time, “all-of-a-sudden” lead to big time results.

-Warren Buffett says, “form success habits.”
+Warren Buffett advices us to, “Form success habits.”

-Rather that fantasizing about winning the lottery, invest in an index fund every month.
+Rather than fantasizing about winning the lottery, invest in an index fund every month.
 Rather than waiting for the perfect girl, become the person the perfect girl would date.
 Rather than planning 7 hour-long workouts per week, do 3 days of twenty-minute workouts.
 Create small, daily habits that will help in creating the exact life you want.